-A glossary of customer experience, innovation consulting, digital marketing, website design, web development terminology.
+A glossary of customer experience, innovation consulting, digital marketing, website design, and web development terminology.
 This cheat sheet will assist you in navigating various website marketing, website development, and design terms.

 a b c d e f g h i j k l m n o p q r s t u v w